ytyulkinaxway/axway-open-docs/content/en/docs/apim_administration/apimgr_admin/api_mgmt_config.md

 ## Configure API Manager request rate limiter

-Rate limit monitors the number of requests that a user can send to API Manager during an active session.
-If the number of requests in an individual session exceeds the configured boundaries, the session is terminated, and the user must log in again to continue using API Manager.
+The rate limiter sets the maximum rate at which a user can send requests to API Manager.

-To configure the request rate limiter for your user's sessions in API Manager, perform the following steps in Policy Studio:
+To configure the request rate limiter in API Manager, perform the following steps in Policy Studio:

 1. Select **Environment Configuration > Listeners > API Gateway > API Portal > Paths** in the Policy Studio tree.
 2. Double-click the `API Portal v1.4 ('v1.4')` servlet to open its dialog box.
 3. On the servlet dialog box, click to **Edit** the `jersey.config.server.provider.classnames` property.
+4. Add the relevant property to the existing comma-separated list of class names accordingly with the following options:

+### Authenticated session

-4. Add `com.vordel.apiportal.api.filter.RateLimitBindingFeature` to the existing comma-separated list of class names.
+1. Add `com.vordel.apiportal.api.filter.RateLimitBindingFeature` to the existing comma-separated list of class names.
-5. Click to **Add** two new properties to the **Servlet Properties** list :
+2. Click to Add two new properties to the Servlet Properties list:

-   * **Name**: `RateLimitFilter.rateLimitSize`. **Value**: Enter the number of requests a user can make in a period of time.
-Defaults to `200`.
+   * **Name**: `RateLimitFilter.rateLimitSize`. **Value**: Enter the maximum number of requests allowed in a period of time.
+Defaults to `5000`.
-   * **Name**: `RateLimitFilter.rateLimitOffset`. **Value**: Enter the amount of time, in milliseconds, that the request rate limiter allows between requests after the number of requests (set in `RateLimitFilter.rateLimitSize`) has been reached.
+   * **Name**: `RateLimitFilter.rateLimitOffset`. **Value**: Enter the period of time that the rate limiter allows `RateLimitFilter.rateLimitSize` requests to be made from the same client IP address.
 Defaults to 60000 milliseconds (1 minute).

-6. Click **OK**.
+If the number of requests exceeds the configured limit during an active session, the session is terminated and the user must log in again to continue using API Manager.

-{{< alert title="Note" color="primary" >}}A user login to API Manager generates multiple requests.
-Therefore, it is recommended to set `RateLimitFilter.rateLimitSize` to higher than `50` at a minimum.
+{{< alert title="Note" color="primary" >}}

+* When setting the `RateLimitFilter.rateLimitSize` take into account that a user login to API Manager generates multiple requests.
-Customers with a large number of entities will also generate large volumes of API Manager requests and should, therefore, consider increasing the default value for `RateLimitFilter.rateLimitSize.`
+* Customers with a large number of entities will generate large volumes of API Manager requests, so if `401 Unauthorized` is returned then the `rateLimitFilter.rateLimitSize` might have been reached.
+This can be confirmed by finding the following warning in the API Manager trace, "Session exceeded request rate limit.
+Session will be invalidated."
 {{< /alert >}}

-## Configure API Manager unauthenticated request rate limiter

-The rate limiter monitors the number of requests that a user can send to API Manager without an active session.
-If the number of requests exceeds the configured limit, a 403 Forbidden error response is returned, and the IP address of the client is locked for the configured time.

-To configure the unauthenticated request rate limiter in API Manager, perform the following steps in Policy Studio:

-1. Select **Environment Configuration > Listeners > API Gateway > API Portal > Paths** in the Policy Studio tree.
-2. Double-click the `API Portal v1.4 ('v1.4')` servlet to open its dialog box.
-3. On the servlet dialog box, click to **Edit** the `jersey.config.server.provider.classnames` property.
+### Unauthenticated session

-4. Add `com.vordel.apiportal.api.filter.UnauthenticatedRateLimitBindingFeature` to the existing comma-separated list of class names.
+1. Add `com.vordel.apiportal.api.filter.UnauthenticatedRateLimitBindingFeature` to the existing comma-separated list of class names.
-5. Click to **Add** two new properties to the **Servlet Properties** list :
+2. Click to Add two new properties to the Servlet Properties list:

-   * **Name**: `UnauthenticatedRateLimitFilter.rateLimitSize`. **Value**: Enter the number of requests a user can make in a period of time.
-Defaults to 200.
+* **Name**: `UnauthenticatedRateLimitFilter.rateLimitSize`. **Value**: Enter the maximum number of requests allowed in a period of time.
+Defaults to `200`.
-   * **Name**: `UnauthenticatedRateLimitFilter.rateLimitOffset`. **Value**: Enter the amount of time, in milliseconds, that the request rate limiter allows between requests for a single IP address after the number of requests (set in `UnauthenticatedRateLimitFilter.rateLimitSize`) has been reached.
+* **Name**: `UnauthenticatedRateLimitFilter.rateLimitOffset`. **Value**: Enter the period of time that the rate limiter allows `UnauthenticatedRateLimitFilter.rateLimitSize` requests to be made from the same client IP address.
 Defaults to 60000 milliseconds (1 minute).

-6. Click **OK**.
+If the number of requests exceeds the configured limit during an unauthenticated session, a `403 Forbidden` error response is returned, and the IP address of the client is locked for the configured time.

-{{< alert title="Note" color="primary" >}}Currently, this feature is only applicable to the `/forgotpassword` endpoint.{{< /alert >}}
+{{< alert title="Note" color="primary" >}}Request rate limiter for unauthenticated sections is only applicable to the `/forgotpassword` endpoint.{{< /alert >}}